 - Nick Fury’s dialogue was spot on.
 There have been may attempts to modernize Nick Fury and it’s never worked.
 Secret Warriors was old school Nick Fury, a grizzled son of a gun with a knock for saying the absolute most biting (or confounding) things.

 But there were some meh things in Secret Warriors as well:

 - As is usual with Marvel’s series, they just can’t help themselves with the darned crossovers and tie-ins.
 Tie-ins were an occasional distraction to an otherwise very tight story.
 My eyes rolled every time Norman Osborn made a cameo and the Phobos storyline suffered as a result (although it was brought later to a satisfactory resolution).
-Marvel was producing several really strong stories during that time period (their Guardians of the Galaxy series was another fine example), yet all of them sputtered at times due to Marvel’s insistence on forcing tie-ins.
+Marvel was producing several really strong stories during that time period (their Guardians of the Galaxy and Annihilation series were another fine examples), yet all of them sputtered at times due to Marvel’s insistence on forcing tie-ins.

 - The art was inconsistent.
 The primary artist, Stefano Caselli, was excellent, offering both fantastic characters and also great action and splash scenes.
 But the fill in artists were merely adequate, and occasionally bad.